Shepherd Center’s SHARE Military Initiative Receives Grant from Wounded Warrior Project®

 The Wounded Warrior Project is a non-profit veteran service organization whose mission is to honor and empower wounded service members.
 The grant will expand the SHARE Military Initiative’s ability to serve military service members who have sustained mild to moderate traumatic brain injuries and post traumatic stress disorder while serving on active duty in Iraq or Afghanistan.

-As one of few civilian rehabilitation facilities in the nation to develop a separate and dedicated military patient program, the SHARE Military Initiative provides a comprehensive continuum of care specifically tailored to meet the needs of each person, including complimentary housing, physical therapy, occupational therapy, vocational therapy, speech therapy, therapeutic recreation and legal, financial and psychological counseling, among many other programs.
+As one of few civilian rehabilitation facilities in the nation to develop a separate and dedicated military patient program, the SHARE Military Initiative provides a comprehensive continuum of care specifically tailored to meet the needs of each person, including housing, physical therapy, occupational therapy, vocational therapy, speech therapy, therapeutic recreation and legal, financial and psychological counseling, among many other programs.

 Established through a generous 2008 donation from Atlanta philanthropist Bernie Marcus’ Marcus Foundation, the SHARE Military Initiative is sustained through private contributions — and is provided at no cost to service members.